tobiasbriones/blog/mathswe/eng/automation/platform/ops/text/text-ops-_-new-add-pr-command-2024-03-23/index.md

 for this project to officially standardize and publish it so it'll be available for anyone.

-I have to say I've been devising the name `text` when I publish the tooling regarding "Markdown/DSL to Website," so it'll get deployed to the premium subdomain text.math.software.
+I have to say I've been devising the name `text` when I publish the tooling I use to build the website article from a source like Markdown, so it'll get deployed to the premium subdomain text.math.software.

 The constant implementations and innovations are getting MathSwe Text closer to production to keep enriching the quality math products portfolio.